userspace-xdp/userspace-xdp/documents/dpdk-ebpf.md

 # XDP in userspace eBPF with DPDK

-## XDP examples: libbpf-bootstrap

-Use libbpf-bootsrap to load xdp program in userspace.
+Use rust to load xdp program in userspace.

-### Get the syscall for load xdp
+## Get the syscall for load xdp

 `xdp` is an example written in Rust (using libbpf-rs).
 It attaches to the ingress path of networking device and logs the size of each packet,